 Let the leather air dry until tomorrow.
 To achieve a darker shade, apply another layer of polish to your leather bag and let it dry overnight.

-How Not To Damage Leather | Darkening Leather
+How Not To Damage Leather

-Avoid canola oil.
-While it does provide some water resistance, it doesn't compare to the effectiveness of mink oil or specialized leather care products.
-You are setting up a barrier that will decrease the effectiveness of your future leather care.
-Avoid the use of baby oil.
-Suitable for infants, but not for leather materials.
-It may also leave a greasy residue on your leather bag, which can attract dust and dirt.
+Avoid using olive oil on your leather bag for color enhancement.
+Olive oil has low levels of saturated fat and tends to go rancid fast, resulting in your leather smelling sour within a month.
+Avoid canola oil, as it does not compare to the effectiveness of mink oil or specialized leather care products and will set up a barrier that decreases the effectiveness of future leather care.
+Avoid the use of baby oil, as it may leave a greasy residue on your leather bag, which can attract dust and dirt (Khazova et al., 2020).

-Tips for Leather Maintenance | Identifying the Best Oil for Leather
+Tips for Leather Maintenance

 The Importance Of Leather Care

 The structure of animal skin consists of tiny interconnected fibers that are maintained by natural lubricants during the animal's life.
 In the leather tanning process, water is replaced by tanning agents to turn animal hides into leather.
 This chemical reaction alters the leather's physical properties while also increasing its susceptibility to drying out with time.
 Leather will show cracks, stiffness, and brittleness when it loses moisture, indicating that it needs oiling.
-In addition, other typical signs of 'wear and tear' such as stains and scratches can also speed up the deterioration process.
+In addition, other typical signs of wear and tear such as leather stains and scratches can also speed up the deterioration process.

-Clean the Leather First | Darkening Leather
+Clean the Leather First

-Choose the Right Oil | Darkening Leather
+Choose the Right Oil

-Test the Oil | Darkening Leather
+Test the Oil

-Apply the Oil | Darkening Leather
+Apply the Oil

-Repeat as Needed | Darkening Leather
+Repeat as Needed

 Depending on the condition of your leather items and how often they are used, you may need to reapply the oil every few months to keep them in optimal condition.
 Regularly conditioning your leather goods will help prevent drying, cracking, and other signs of wear and tear.
+This stepped approach is associated with more uniform patina development over time (Niculescu et al., 2019; Aggarwal, 2024).

 How To Apply Leather Oil